alves-luis/POO/README.md

-# POO
+# OOP - Practise Exercises
-This repo contains code made for the classes of Object Oriented Programming from University of Minho.
+This repo contains code made for the classes of Object Oriented Programming Course from University of Minho.

-Use it with care, and *responsibility*!
+It's a Hotel Management System and some exam exercises that I tried to solve.